brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 ## Load packages and data
-Load ggplot2 and iris data
+Load ggplot2 and iris data.

 ```r